 With those things said, Illustrator 9 is a worthy release and another step in the right direction by Adobe.

 Streamlined working environment

-Before getting into the new toys and tools, I need to point out that the most important thing to consider when upgrading is how a new version of software will affect how you work.
-One cool feature is sometimes not worth the aggravation, if the software engineers kill the usability and speed of the application.
+Before getting into the new toys and tools, I need to point out that the most important thing to consider when upgrading is how a new version of the software will affect how you work.
+One cool feature is sometimes not worth the aggravation if the software engineers kill the usability and speed of the application.
 Illustrator has passed through different phases, and while improving some with every release, there have been versions of it in the past that were well-known troublemakers (I suspect that anyone can recall a few examples of this from Illustrator 6).
-Prior the bug fix, version 9 had some real problems, but thankfully, almost all of them have been rectified.
+Prior to the bug fix, version 9 had some real problems, but thankfully, almost all of them have been rectified.
 Aside from some sluggish performance in some instances, usability has improved with this release.

-In regard to ease of use, Illustrator 9 offers the controls to rig the program in the way that makes you most comfortable.
+In regard to ease of use, Illustrator 9 offers the controls to rig the program in a way that makes you most comfortable.
 The keyboard shortcuts option is very easy to find and set to your own preferences.
 Nicer still is the ability to save sets for different users (if you share the computer with a co-worker) or simply reset to Adobe’s defaults.
 This is something you’ll want to explore since the new default shortcuts aren’t as intuitive as they used to be.